Who?

 Kevin Saunders as Che

-Kevin Saunders may or may not be Jeff McKinzie.
-He is a playwright, a performance artist and all around cynic.
-He is a resident expert on absolutely nothing but has a useless opinion on nearly everything.
-He has been called many things in his time, the least confusing of which is “That Guy in the Hat.”
+Kevin Saunders may or may not be Jeff McKinzie, and most definitely did or did not graduate from Oxford University as a dramaturg.
+He is a playwright, performance artist and all around cynic.
+He is our resident expert on absolutely nothing but has an opinion on nearly everything.
+He has been called many things in his time, the least confusing of which is “That Guy in the Hat (with The Beard).”
 He spends far too much time thinking and very little time doing, which makes him perfect for Bad Philosophy.

 Jediah Cummins